10 Year Study Says Alpha GPC May Increase Stroke Risk! Is Alpha GPC Safe?

 Based on this, a Alpha GPC supplement may or may not improve physical or cognitive performance.

-The root of the Alpha-GPC concern resides in the association between TMAO and atherosclerosis.
+The concern around Alpha GPC risks reside in the association between TMAO and atherosclerosis.
 TMAO is a metabolite generated from the breakdown of certain nutrients, including choline and carnitine.
 Under certain conditions (such as osmotic or hydrostatic pressure stress), TMAO is used by cells to maintain cell volume.

 However, TMAO can activate various inflammatory molecules, including the proinflammatory cytokines IL1-β and IL-18 as well as vascular endothelial cell MAPK and NFκB signaling.
 TMAO may also directly contribute to platelet hyperreactivity and enhanced thrombosis.

-A growing body of research also finds an association between TMAO and risk of cardiovascular disease and stroke.
+A growing body of research also finds an association between Alpha GPC, TMAO, and risk of cardiovascular disease and stroke.

 Most recently, a 10-year cohort study including over 12 million human subjects (50 years or older) indicated that the use of Alpha-GPC was significantly associated with a 10-year incident stroke risk in a dose-responsive manner.
 To be more precise, individuals using vs not using α-GPC had a 46% higher risk of stroke.